Crohn's anal disease background

 Fissure (Anal Fissure)

-A condition where the perianal mucosa is torn, causing pain and bleeding.
+A condition where the mucosa around the anus tears, causing pain and bleeding.
 In Crohn's patients, it often occurs in atypical locations or becomes chronic.

-• Accompanied by skin tags or scar lesions when chronic
+• When chronic, it is accompanied by skin tags or scar lesions

 Anal Abscess